Aversive racism: Selection decisions in employment and admissions

 Aversive racism can have serious implications for selection decisions.
 According to the aversive racism framework, discrimination should occur in situations in which decision can be ostensibly be based on factors other than race.
 Dovidio and Gaertner (2000) created just such a condition.
 College students were asked to make hiring recommendations for a campus position.
 In the first condition, one candidate was clearly more qualified than the other.
 In the second condition, candidates' credentials were more evenly matched with no clear optimal choice.
 As expected, the first condition revealed no racial bias.
 Participants consistently chose the more qualified candidate.
 However, in the latter condition, as predicted, participants recommended the white candidate over the black in substantially more cases.
 Even in the face of similar credentials, participants ostensibly justified their discrimination on the grounds of other, non-racial factors.

 A similar experiment conducted by Hodson, Dovidio, and Gaertner (2002) replicated similar findings in college admission decisions.
 Participants were separated into two groups depending on whether they scored high or low on a self-report measure of racial prejudice.
 They were then asked to evaluate a group of students for college admission.
 The students had either high SAT scores and strong high-school grades or only strong scores in one of the two categories.
 As expected, there was no bias in admission decisions when the student had strong grades combined with high SAT scores.
 The bias revealed itself only when students were only strong in one of these areas.
 In these cases, substantially more black students were rejected.
 Even more convincingly, prejudiced participants inconsistently reported to place more value on the particular score that the black students performed poorly in.
 When black students had moderate SAT scores, this was cited as a reason for their denial whereas when they had moderate grades and a higher SAT score, prejudiced participants reversed their values to support their discriminatory behavior.
 Minorities are at a disadvantage when taking standardized tests such as the GRE or SAT.
 Many minority students are impoverished and are not able to afford a proper education.
 Also, there is the matter that the experiences of minorities differs greatly from White Americans, which hurt the test scores of minorities.
 One study found that minority members lack the knowledge of being accepted to college or for a masters due to not having a family member that has been in the same situation.
-White Americans have the privilege of having more knowledge about getting accepted into higher education due to being more well off then minorities.
+White Americans have the privilege of having more knowledge about getting accepted into higher education due to being more well off than minorities.